canonical/zookeeper-operator/docs/content/tutorial/index.md

 # Apache ZooKeeper charm tutorial

 The Apache ZooKeeper charm simplifies the deployment, management, and scaling of Apache ZooKeeper clusters on your Juju environment.

 In this tutorial, we will:

-* Set up your environment using LXD and Juju.
+* Set up your environment using Multipass, LXD and Juju.
 * Deploy Apache ZooKeeper using charm.
 * Integrate Apache ZooKeeper and Apache Kafka charms.